 Concentrates

 Concentrates are potent cannabis extracts like wax, shatter, and oil.
-They’re used with vaporizers or specialized devices and are best suited for experienced users.
+Used with vaporizers or specialized devices.
+Best suited for experienced users.

 CBD Products

-Many dispensaries carry CBD-dominant products with little to no THC.
-These are used for wellness purposes without intoxicating effects.
+Many dispensaries carry CBD-dominant products with little to no THC, used for wellness purposes without intoxicating effects.

 To understand the difference, read: CBD vs. THC: What’s the Difference for Vermont Shoppers?